sarapearce/portfolio-site/README.md

 <em>What This Project Does</em> <br>

 This is my current portfolio site.
 It's in an ongoing state of improvements, tweaks to design, and bug fixes.
-Feel free to report any issues you see to me at sara@leftturnonly.tv.
+Feel free to report any issues you see to me at sarapearce3.14@gmail.com.

 <em>Contributing Tech</em> <br>